Jerry Rosario

 He has completed a Bachelor of Science (B.Sc.) in Rural Development Science, an MA in Political Science, Bachelor of Laws (LLB) in Bangalore, PhD in Political Philosophy with Theology.
 He is a faculty-member of the Dhyana Ashram, Chennai.

 Socio-Pastoral Activities

-Rosario has done 23 years of insertional and involved services among the dalits, rural and slum poor.
+Jerry has done 23 years of insertional and involved services among the dalits, rural and slum poor.
 He has a doctorate in political theology.
 Other studies and searches have made him a pastor, professor, motivator, spiritual counselor, social analyst, writer and retreat facilitator.
 He is also a civil lawyer.

 He is well known to many as "barefoot priest," because he has given up wearing footwear in solidarity with those dalits and poorest who are deprived the right to wear it by caste-ridden traditions.
-He is a visiting professor in 42 institutions and has lectured in 38 countries so far.
+He is a visiting professor in 37 institutions and has lectured in 43 countries so far.